-The unanimous report includes five findings and four recommendations.
-The government agreed with all of NSICOP’s recommendations.
+The unanimous report includes seven findings and five recommendations.

 NSICOP was established under the National Security and Intelligence Committee of Parliamentarians Act on June 22, 2017.
 It may review: